How to Succeed as an NYU Premed

 Part 1: Introduction

-NYU has long been reputed as one of the top schools in the country, securing its elite status this year (2023) with the #25 position among national universities in the U.S. News & World Report college rankings list.
+NYU has long been reputed as one of the top schools in the country, securing its elite status this year (2024) with the #30 position among national universities in the U.S. News & World Report college rankings list.
 Spread across New York City’s bustling Manhattan and Brooklyn boroughs, its main campus offers a distinctly more fast-paced, urban lifestyle than the traditional campus atmosphere of many similarly ranked schools.
-Renowned as a center of innovation and progress, the school has yielded six Nobel laureates since 1967.
+Renowned as a center of innovation and progress, the school has yielded six Nobel laureates since 1967 (along with several Pulitzer, Academy, Grammy, Tony, and Emmy Award winners).

-Many premeds that dream of making a substantial impact in the world of medicine imagine NYU to be an ideal undergraduate institution for these reasons.
+Many premeds who dream of making a substantial impact in the world of medicine imagine NYU to be an ideal undergraduate institution for these reasons.
 Furthermore, its two accompanying medical schools, the Grossman School of Medicine and the Long Island School of Medicine (LISOM) are both known for their contributions to dramatic improvements in people’s lives.
-Grossman is currently ranked #10 in the nation for research and LISOM houses a unique Diabetes and Obesity Research Center which employs teams of multidisciplinary researchers engaged in studying all aspects of the condition.
+Prior to US New’s updates to the ranking system in August 2024, Grossman was ranked #10 in the nation for research and LISOM houses a unique Diabetes and Obesity Research Center which employs teams of multidisciplinary researchers engaged in studying all aspects of the condition.

 While completing a bachelor’s degree at NYU in no way guarantees an eventual acceptance from Grossman or LISOM (or any other medical school), spending four years as an undergraduate with access to robust research, clinical, and career-building opportunities can certainly bolster an application anywhere in the country.

-It almost goes without saying that such a vibrant, opportunity-rich university is sure to catch the eye of thousands of applicants each year—close to 120,000 in the 2022-23 application cycle, to be exact.
+It almost goes without saying that such a vibrant, opportunity-rich university is sure to catch the eye of thousands of applicants each year—close to 120,000 in the 2023-24 application cycle, to be exact.
+Of those, NYU extended offers of admission to roughly 8 percent, indicating that acceptance is quite challenging.

 The challenge doesn’t end with getting into this increasingly competitive undergraduate program.
 Curriculum requirements are rigorous, and if you’re aiming to attend medical school in the future, you’ll need to make intentional, calculated decisions about how to plan your schedule, maintain a strong GPA, build close bonds with professors and mentors, and rack up an impressive list of shadowing, research, and clinical experiences.
 Each of these elements will prove vital to your medical school application, and you’ll want to start developing a strategy well before even stepping foot on campus.